-FAID Studio HE 866 AP/BP
+FAID Studio

-Prerequisite: 1 full credit completed within the Fashion,
+HE 866 AP/BP

-Apparel, Interior Design Pathway
+Grade Level: 12 Two Semesters - 1.0 credits Prerequisite: 1 full credit completed within the Fashion, Apparel, Interior Design Pathway

 FAID Studio is for the student who has an interest in the design industry.
 Students will create a variety of studio projects that involve retail design, commercial design, graphic design, and costume & set design.
 Internships will offer students extended learning opportunities.
 Students will work individually and in teams, to solve real-world, design industry problems.